korarit/korarit/README.md

 - 👋 Hi, My Name is Korarit Seangthong and My nickname is Tonkla
-- 🌱 I’m beginner programmer PHP , Python , Javascript(fontend , backend) , Lua , R and more
+- 🌱 I’m beginner PHP , Python , Javascript(fontend , backend) , Lua , R , C# , HTML , CSS and more
+- I can use chat GPT and google 🤣🤣🤣
 - I'm 🦆🦆🦆